ThePacielloGroup/WebAccessibilityToolbar/README.md

 The use of `--global` changes the setting in your home directory, rather than just the current repository; if you only want to change this setting for the WAT repository, drop the `--global` part.

+> This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.